 This report’s key findings are as follows:

-- Parents’ irregular work schedules: Computerized scheduling and the weakening of norms governing employers’ responsibility for employee welfare have combined to produce irregular work schedules for many hourly paid low-wage workers, disproportionately African Americans and the less educated.
-Unpredictable schedules make it difficult, if not impossible, to place children in high-quality child care centers and to establish regular home routines in which children can thrive.
-Children of mothers with non-standard schedules have worse verbal and other cognitive skills, mental health, and behaviour.
+- Parents’ irregular work schedules: Computerized scheduling and the weakening of norms governing employers’ responsibility for employee welfare have combined to produce irregular work schedules for many hourly-paid low-wage workers, disproportionately African Americans and the less educated.
+Unpredictable schedules make it difficult, if not impossible, to place children in high-quality childcare centers and to establish regular home routines in which children can thrive.
+Children of mothers with non-standard schedules have worse verbal and other cognitive skills, mental health, and behavior.
 New regulatory policies–for example, requiring call-in pay for workers sent home before shifts end–could create incentives for employers to reduce use of “just-in-time” employee scheduling.

-- Exposure to and absorption of lead in the blood: Children with high blood lead levels are disproportionately low income and African American.
-Lead reduces cognitive ability (IQ) and causes adverse behavioural outcomes, such as increased violence and other criminal behaviour in adolescents and young adults.
+- Exposure to and absorption of lead in the blood: Children with high blood lead levels are disproportionately low-income and African American.
+Lead reduces cognitive ability (IQ) and causes adverse behavioral outcomes, such as increased violence and other criminal behavior in adolescents and young adults.
 Although lead was removed from gasoline in the 1970s and 1980s, lead remains on the ground and is frequently stirred up into breathable air.
 Lead also remains in windows, window frames, the walls of older buildings, and pipes carrying water to residences.
-Lead clean up is expensive, but it would result in substantial overall savings in reduced special education placements, reduced criminal behaviour, and greater worker productivity from adults with greater cognitive ability.
+Lead clean-up is expensive, but it would result in substantial overall savings in reduced special education placements, reduced criminal behavior, and greater worker productivity from adults with greater cognitive ability.